-2017-2018 80% of the grant funds expended, program
+2020-2021 80% of the grant funds expended, program

-income reports current and approved, and audit

-requirements met prior to Application

-Submission

-2016 and earlier Final closeout issued or Notice of Completion

-issued, program income reports current and

-approved, and audit requirements met to date
+income reports current and approved, and audit requirements met prior to Application issued, program income reports current and approved, and audit requirements met to date b.

-b.
 Previous CDBG Small Cities Economic Development grantees may apply for Public Facilities, Housing or Community Project funds if the following threshold requirements are met prior to Submission.